 Late to the Punchline: Merlin after Wart's admittedly rather brilliant joke about Archimedes "staying out late every night".

-Loophole Abuse: No make-believe creatures like pink dragons, so Mim turns into a purple dragon, it's still make believe, but she doesn't care.
-(Unless, of course, dragons do exist in this world, just not pink ones; note that Wart mentions slaying dragons as an activity one would perform as a knight.)
+No make-believe creatures like pink dragons, so Mim turns into a purple dragon, it's still make believe, but she doesn't care.
+(Unless, dragons do exist in this world, just not pink ones; note that Wart mentions slaying dragons as an activity one would perform as a knight.)